dccuchile/rivertext/docs/getting_started/about.md

 * Training one instance per time (`learn_one` method).
 * Training a mini-batch of instances per time (`learn_many` method).

+The official documentation can be found at this (link)[https://giturra.github.io/iwef/].

 ## Motivation and Goals

 ## Roadmap